 As I review each child’s Personal file, I will only save items I may need for the future.
 Items such as passport records, social security cards, birth certificates and records relevant to my children’s religious identity and training are considered vital.
 It’s a good idea to

 Running a business adds a lot of stress to your life.
 So, setting up professional files successfully means your filing system helps you do the work you need to do.
 The right organizing system can make or break your productivity, so work with your Organizing Style Preference to set yourself upright.
 The TSSI can help you determine the best way to set up your professional and personal files.

 As I review my client files I will think of people I want to reach out and touch again so I will jot a note in my planner to follow up with them.

 As I review all the courses I presented, I may think of classes I’d like to run again or new places and/or topics I’d like to teach.
-I will then write these thoughts down in my planner and assign a time to develop each.
+When inspired, I write these thoughts in my planner and assign a time to develop each.
 However, the most recent presentation files are always there, ready to serve as a resource whenever I need them.

 As I look over my QuickBooks reports, I am reminded to call my accountant to create some new chart of accounts that I hadn’t needed before.
 Again, I decide when I am going to do this assignment and write it in my planner.

 Why you procrastinate organizing your home files